Jason Verrett: 2015

 Verrett entered training camp slated as a starting cornerback after Shareece Wright departed for the San Francisco 49ers during free agency.
-Head coach Mike McCoy named Verrett and Brandon Flowers the starting cornerbacks to begin the regular season.
+McCoy named Verrett and Flowers the starting cornerbacks to begin the regular season.
 They started alongside nickelback Patrick Robinson and safeties Eric Weddle and Jahleel Addae.

 Verrett was inactive during a Week 4 victory against the Cleveland Browns due to a foot injury.
 On November 9, 2015, Verrett made a season-high three pass deflections and returned an interception by Bears’ quarterback Jay Cutler during a 22–19 loss to the Chicago Bears in Week 9.
 Verrett intercepted a pass that was originally intended for wide receiver Alshon Jeffery and returned it for a 68-yard touchdown during the second quarter.
-In a Week 14, Verrett collected a season-high eight solo tackles, deflected a pass, and intercepted a pass by Chiefs’ quarterback Alex Smith during a 10–3 loss to the Kansas City Chiefs.
+In a Week 14, Verrett collected a season-high eight solo tackles, deflected a pass, and intercepted a pass by Chiefs’ quarterback Alex Smith during a 10–3 loss to the Chiefs.
 His interception ended Alex Smith's streak of 312 consecutive pass attempts without an interception.
-He was inactive for the Chargers’ Week 17 loss at the Denver Broncos.
+He was inactive for the Chargers’ Week 17 loss at the Broncos.
 Verrett finished the season with 47 combined tackles (42 solo), 12 pass deflections, three interceptions, and one touchdown in 14 games and 13 starts.
 On January 14, 2016, it was announced that Verrett was selected to play in the 2016 Pro Bowl as a late replacement for Darrelle Revis.

 2016

 Verrett entered training camp slated as a starting cornerback.
-Head coach Mike McCoy named Verrett and Brandon Flowers the starting cornerbacks to start the regular season.
-He started in the San Diego Chargers’ season-opener at the Kansas City Chiefs and recorded two combined tackles, deflected a pass, and made an interception during their 33–27 loss.
+McCoy named Verrett and Flowers the starting cornerbacks to start the regular season.
+He started in the Chargers’ season-opener at the Chiefs and recorded two combined tackles, deflected a pass, and made an interception during their 33–27 loss.
 On October 2, 2016, Verrett collected a season-high six solo tackles and deflected a pass during a 35–34 loss against the New Orleans Saints in Week 4.
 On October 5, 2016, it was reported that Verrett underwent an MRI after complaining of soreness and was diagnosed with a partially torn ACL.
-It was later revealed Verrett played through the injury and was thought to have torn his ACL in Week 2 against the Jacksonville Jaguars On October 7, 2016, the San Diego Chargers officially placed Verrett on injured reserve for the remainder of the season.
+It was later revealed Verrett played through the injury and was thought to have torn his ACL in Week 2 against the Jaguars On October 7, 2016, the Chargers officially placed Verrett on injured reserve for the remainder of the season.
 Verrett finished the 2016 NFL season with 13 combined tackles (11 solo), three pass deflections, and one interception in four games and four starts.